 The server has not returned content like HTTP 204 but requester should reset the document

 HTTP 207 Multi-status

-An XML response message that contain multiple response codes.
+An XML response message that contains multiple response codes.
 This is a WebDAV specific code.

 HTTP 208 Already reported